simpleanalytics/docs/_docs/55_events/05_automated-events.md

 > You can compress above code (after changing the options) via [jscompress.com](https://jscompress.com/).

 </details>

+> When you test with this script, note that it uses the `DOMContentLoaded` event.
+This event only fires when the script has been added before the page has loaded.
+If you want to test the script in your console make sure to replace <code>window.addEventListener("DOMContentLoaded", onDOMContentLoaded);</code> with `onDOMContentLoaded()`.

 It takes care of sending it as an event to Simple Analytics.
 As events can only be letters, numbers, and underscores we already convert this name.